The Super Cops: Plot

 The film opens with archival footage from a press conference where NYPD officers Dave Greenberg and Robert Hantz are being commended by Commissioner Patrick V. Murphy for the sheer volume of drugs and weaponry that the two cops have removed from the streets.

-After a credits sequence, the narrative begins at the New York City Police Academy, where Greenberg (Leibman) and Hantz (Selby) graduate as probationary officers.
+After a credits sequence, the narrative begins at the New York City Police Academy, where Greenberg and Hantz graduate as probationary officers.
 They are assigned to low-level work like clerical tasks and directing traffic, but they chafe against the insignificance of these tasks and frequently abandon them to follow the sound of gunfire.
 One day, Greenberg is standing on the street in plain clothes when an elderly man offers to sell him some "French films" (porn).
 When he refuses, the old man attacks Greenberg, who arrests him.
 Greenberg gets in trouble for making an arrest while off-duty.

 Greenberg and Hantz decide to keep making off-duty collars.
 They go to Coney Island disguised as Texaco attendants.
 They make a drug bust under the boardwalk and bring their collars to the local precinct, where the supervising officer is astonished to learn that two off-duty probationary cops confiscated so many illegal weapons and drugs.
 The pair continue to make busts around the city in their spare time.
 They stop a stolen car on Convent Avenue in Harlem, and at the local precinct, they bluff their way into being treated as senior officers from the "SUB" division, which is just the acronym for traffic enforcement.

 After their probationary period, they are assigned to the fictional 21st Precinct in the Bedford-Stuyvesant neighborhood of Brooklyn.
 On their way to report for duty, they are aghast at the state of the neighborhood, and the precinct seems to be in just as much disarray.
 They are told to not make waves and to report for their first full day of duty the following morning.
 Instead, they find some prostitutes, hoping to get information.
-Greenberg tells his prostitute, Sara (Frazier), that he is a cop and asks where he can find some drug dealers.
+Greenberg tells his prostitute, Sara, that he is a cop and asks where he can find some drug dealers.
 She screams for her pimp, causing a commotion.

 Undaunted, Greenberg and Hantz manage to find an informant and make their first drug bust.
 As they book their collars, they identify themselves as new to the precinct.
 They are asked when they started, and Greenberg replies, "Tomorrow".
-They track down the precinct Captain Krasna (Frazer).
+They track down the precinct Captain Krasna.
 He is convinced his office is bugged, and he views Greenberg and Hantz's enthusiasm warily.